Home > Destinations > Italy

+Are you planning a trip to Rome and are looking for the best Rome Instagram spots?
+Then you’ve come to the right place.
 Known as the Eternal City, it’s hard to imagine a more photogenic place than Rome, Italy.
 With countless historical sights, ancient roman monuments, beautiful architecture and colorful streets, the city is heaven for a photography lover.
-Planning a trip to Rome and want photo ideas?
-Here is a list of 11 photo spots in Rome.
+Continue reading to unlock the best photo spots in Rome.

 Want to know where to take those great Instagram photos in Rome?
 This Google maps points out all Rome photography spots.